By Euro Weekly News Media • 21 October 2011 • 15:25

 “Afterwards I was approached by developers who said they too had been affected by the Spanish government’s refusal to sort out the problem, and didn’t expect to sales to pick up until the current problems had been solved.”

 Spanish Ambassador Carles Casajuana brought the argument to a close by leading Corredor away after Andreasen refused to shake her hand.
-The MEP has long campaigned on behalf of Brits experiencing property problems in
+The MEP has long campaigned on behalf of Brits experiencing property problems in Spain.
+She is currently urging the EU to stop funding Spanish regions until they resolve these problems.

 This is the second time this year that Corredor has spoken to potential British investors to promote Spanish property as a good investment.